 OK, if you're going to the drive-in to actually participate in some measure of, like, appreciation of the cinema, the 'Vette, well ... sucks.
 Under that pretense it may actually be a contender for the worst car for this particular purpose.
 You and your single passenger are too cramped for comfort for that long, and the windshield breadth, height and configuration do not lend themselves to an unobstructed view of the screen.
 And let's be honest: Between the dimensions of the cockpit and the protrusion of the shifter (assuming you're in a manual, which you definitely should be), the Corvette doesn't lend itself to getting any of that old I-found-my-thrill-on-Blueberry-Hill mojo going.

 However, the drive-in, in a cultural and historical sense, is about more than just watching a movie.
-For teens and 20-somethings in the '50s and'60s, it was a place to congregate to see and be seen with your fella or best girl in your customized ride a la Greased Lightning.
+For teen drivers and 20-somethings in the '50s and'60s, it was a place to congregate to see and be seen with your fella or best girl in your customized ride a la Greased Lightning.
 And what better car for this most nostalgic exercise in Americana than the original American supercar?

 If your experience is anything like mine when I took the 2017 Corvette Grand Sport ragtop to the drive-in earlier this summer, you'll have more eyes on you than anything up on the screen.

 This one's a no-brainer.
 The Stow 'n Go seats create a ginormous flat surface ideal for settling in for a long night at the moving pictures.
-Cars.com's Best of 2017 boasts plenty of cubbies and storage nooks in back for your popcorn, Sno-Caps, Milk Duds, Red Vines and Coca-Colas.
+Cars.com's Best of 2017 boasts plenty of mini cubbies and storage nooks in back for your popcorn, Sno-Caps, Milk Duds, Red Vines and Coca-Colas.
 And all you've gotta do is park with your rear end facing the screen (the Pacifica's, not yours), pop the liftgate and spread out your blankets and pillows, and you're snug as a bug in a rug while sheltered from the rain should Mother Nature try to throw water on your good time.

 Oh, and if the movie turns out to be terrible — perhaps you're seeing "The Glass Castle" — you can just pop a better one from your own Blu-ray collection (we recommend "Room" if you're bent on Brie Larson that night) courtesy of the fantastic Chrysler Uconnect infotainment system.